ysmnclsknnl/javavskotlin/slides.md

 <!-- .slide: style="font-size: 32px;"> -->
 ## Summary Of Conciseness Experience

-- Lombok Sucks!
-  From the beginning, requiring an extra library to reduce boilerplate code is a major drawback in Java!
+- From the beginning, needing an extra library to reduce boilerplate code is a major drawback in Java!
 - Named parameters, scope functions and list methods are really powerful built-in features to make code concise in Kotlin!

 ---